 Composing SN data-flow programs, we considered the integer number approximation of the iteration technique that represents, in essence, a cellular automaton approach.
 SN graphical language has been employed as an intermediate construct to generate Verilog code for dedicated hardware implementations or prototyping on FPGA.
 For the FPGA implementation, benchmarks and prospects of application for fast process control have been discussed.
-Example applications include plane and rocket engines, (thermo) nuclear power stations, the trajectory of hypersonic moving objects, and other real-time high integrity control systems.
+It concerns plane and rocket engines, (thermo) nuclear power stations, the trajectory of hypersonic moving objects, etc.